Push/Pull logoPush/Pull

 Push/Pull home dashboard used in Push/Pull versus Fitbod comparison

-Pricing snapshot checked on Mar 9, 2026: Push/Pull is listed at $6.99/month or $49.99/year after a 7-day trial, while Fitbod support and checkout pages list $15.99/month or $95.99/year.
-The U.S. App Store listing for Fitbod also shows multiple monthly and yearly SKUs, including lower legacy prices.
+Official sources checked on Apr 24, 2026: Push/Pull is listed at $6.99/month or $49.99/year after a 7-day trial, while Fitbod’s membership page and help center list $15.99/month or $95.99/year.
+The current U.S. App Store listing for Fitbod still shows multiple monthly and yearly SKUs, including $12.99 and $15.99 monthly plus $79.99 and $95.99 yearly options.

 What makes a good Fitbod alternative?